ArifMahmud/pom-selenium-allure-testng/README.md

 3. After step 2, run allure report with allure.
 4. Check the report in generated allure report in its server

-##### NB.
-If you want to share the allure report link to others, make sure that your PC is turned on and you and the shared user must be in same network

 ### Building with Gradle
 ```sh
 $ gradle clean test
 ```
-Downloaded files (including the Gradle distribution itself) will be stored in the Gradle user home directory (typically `user_home/.gradle`).

 ### Building report with Allure